-The Behavioral Intervention Team (BIT) was founded in the 2003 Fall semester.
-The Team’s purpose is to be a resource to members of the University community who have a concern about a student’s behavior and need the opportunity to consult with professionals who deal with behavioral issues on a more frequent basis.
+Founded in Fall 2003, the purpose of the Behavioral Intervention Team (BIT) is to be a resource to members of the University community who have a concern about a student’s behavior and need the opportunity to consult with professionals who deal with behavioral issues on a more frequent basis.
 The BIT provides an organized and coordinated method of assessment of the severity of an incident or situation affecting the University community.
 The BIT determines the need for intervention, identification and activation of appropriate resources and responses, ongoing monitoring, and evaluation of responses and outcomes.
-Out of concern for the confidentiality of information disclosed at meetings, compliance with the Family Educational Rights and Privacy Act, and ethical considerations, attendance at meetings is limited to those who are members of the Team or are invited to attend.

 Any member of the University community can contact a member of the BIT with a concern.
 The team member may be able to address the concern without engaging the BIT or may consult with particular other members of the team to alleviate the particular situation.
 The individual member may present the situation at the next team meeting to gain a critique of the response, obtain additional guidance, or to enlist monitoring of an ongoing issue or concern.